+Figure 1.5: Project Implementation Plan.

 i.
 Risk assessment

 The organization needs to address any risks that could emerge from the project's implementation.
 The risk management process should begin with project planning.
 This will help to identify potential risks and avoid them while designing and building the project system.
-Further, after building the project, a further risk assessment needs to be done with consultation of multiple stakeholders to use the project.
+Further, after building the project, a further risk assessment needs to be done with the consultation of multiple stakeholders to use the project.
 This is important to mitigate the risks which can cause considerable damage to the organization and the project's success in general.
 Some risks to be assessed include potential transactional errors from design flaws in the database management system (Radack, 2009).
 Others include the risk of rejection of change from employees, potential loss of services, unauthorized access, and data loss.
 Both internal and external parties could cause these risks, knowingly and unknowingly.
 Mitigating these risks is the most appropriate solution to managing the risks.
 Provisions to the response of all the risks in the event they occur should also be put in place to optimize intervention.

 Requirements definition